enderdba/wwebjs-electron/README.md

 This is a custom fork of [`wwebjs-electron`](https://github.com/AndyTargino/wwebjs-electron), with some tweaks for:

-- Eliminate `puppeteer-in-electron`
+- Eliminate `puppeteer-in-electron` dependency since it's integrated now.
-- Improve support for `BrowserView` in multi-session contexts
+- Improve support for `BrowserView` in multi-session contexts.
-- Work reliably with `puppeteer-core` and Electron's remote-debugging port
+- Work reliably with `puppeteer-core` and Electron's remote-debugging port.
-- Integrate better with TypeScript
+- Integrate better with TypeScript.
+- Doesn't close out the entire browser, just the page that renders Whatsapp.
 Maintained by [@enderdba](https://github.com/enderdba)

 ---